masonheverett/advent-of-code/README.md

 This script will verify you are on adventofcode.com and that you don't have any cookies currently (so a fresh private window).

-If these criteria are met, the script will add the cookie and refresh the page.
+If these criteria are met, the script will add a session cookie and refresh the page.